privly/privly.github.io/pages/develop.md

 ### Messaging Between Scripting Contexts ###

 Privly's architecture provides security by isolating different scripting environments that communicate through [message passing](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage).
 Each message has a means of verifying the authenticity of the sender, meaning the scripting environment knows who sent the message.
+Depending on the context of the scripting environment, a non-web standard message interface specific to the platform may be used.

+To reiterate definitions stated elsewhere, the scripting environments are:

+* **Extension Background Script:** Extension architectures typically have some form of scripting environment that is shared across all the browser's tabs.
+Here we refer to this background script because the environment is operating in the background of the browser and you typically never see a rendered HTML document for the page -- [even if the background page is written in HTML](https://github.com/privly/privly-chrome/blob/master/background.html).
+* **Content Script:** The content script is a script that is loaded on top of a web page.
+In some cases this script is sandboxed from the scripting environment of the host page, but since this is neither a universal security property nor a particularly reliable one it is best to assume that the content script is potentially controlled by the host page.
+Thus no messages sent to the content script can contain privileged information.
+* **Host Page Scripting Environment:** The host page's scripting environment is considered to be the DOM of the web page or the scripting context loaded on top of that DOM.
+* **Privly Application:** The browser extension Privly Application scripting environment is the scripting environment that loads in an iframe when it is injected into a Host Page.
+This scripting context has a src attribute in an iframe at a URL similar to "chrome://," "chrome-extension://," or "safari-extension."

-Each message that is currently supported is listed below with the sending party on the left and the receiving party on the right.
+Each message that is currently supported is listed below with the sending environment on the left and the receiving environment on the right.

-**Extension -> Content Script**
+**Extension Background Script -> Content Script**

+When a content script or Privly Application changes a global option, that option may be broadcast to all the content scripts and Privly Applications.
+The message will be received as a JSON object containing:

+    { action: 'options/changed',
+      option: optionName,
+      newValue: optionValue
+    }

+Where the optionName is one of: "options/privlyButton", "options/injection", "options/whitelist/domains", "options/whitelist/regexp", "options/contentServer/url", "options/glyph" and the newValue will be the corresponding JSON object.

 **Host Page Scripting Environment -> Privly Application**